home-assistant/home-assistant.io/source/_components/calendar.caldav.markdown

 ---

 The `caldav` platform allows you to connect to your WebDav calendar and generate binary sensors.
 A different sensor will be created for each individual calendar, or you can specify custom calendars which match a criteria you define (more on that below).
 These sensors will be `on` if you have an on going event in that calendar or `off` if the event is later in time, or if there is no event at all.
-The WebDav calendar get updated roughly every 10 minutes.
+The WebDav calendar get updated roughly every 15 minutes.

 ### {% linkable_title Prerequisites %}

-You need to have a CalDav server and eventually credentials for it.
+You need to have a CalDav server and credentials for it.
 This component was tested against [Baikal](http://sabre.io/baikal/) but any component complying with the RFC4791 should work.
+[Nextcloud](https://nextcloud.com/) and [Owncloud](https://owncloud.org/) work fine.

 You might need some additional system packages to compile the Python caldav library.
 On a Debian based system, install them by: